This page describes Kubernetes Deployment objects and their use in Google Kubernetes Engine.

 When a Deployment's Pod template is changed, new Pods are automatically created one at a time.

-Deployments are well-suited for stateful applications that use ReadOnlyMany or ReadWriteMany volumes mounted on multiple replicas, but are not well-suited for workloads that use ReadWriteOnce volumes.
-For stateful applications using ReadWriteOnce volumes we recommend using StatefulSets.
+Deployments are well-suited for stateless applications that use ReadOnlyMany or ReadWriteMany volumes mounted on multiple replicas, but are not well-suited for workloads that use ReadWriteOnce volumes.
+For stateful applications using ReadWriteOnce volumes, use StatefulSets.
 StatefulSets are designed to deploy stateful applications and clustered applications that save data to persistent storage, such as Compute Engine persistent disks.
 StatefulSets are suitable for deploying Kafka, MySQL, Redis, ZooKeeper, and other applications needing unique, persistent identities and stable hostnames.

 Once created, the Deployment ensures that the desired number of Pods are running and available at all times.
 The Deployment automatically replaces Pods that fail or are evicted from their nodes.